Leaving Without Notice: Do I Owe 2 Months' Salary or Just One? Seeking Advice on Options

 syed-nawaz

-I am planning to leave the organisation without serving the notice period and the clause in my notice period states that "The service is terminable by either party giving the other a 2 months notice or monthly gross salary thereof."
-Here it is not mentioned that the employee should pay 2 months salary or the employee should pay just the monthly gross salary (1 month).
+I am planning to leave the organization without serving the notice period.
+The clause in my notice period states that "The service is terminable by either party giving the other a 2 months notice or monthly gross salary thereof."
+Here it is not mentioned whether the employee should pay 2 months' salary or just the monthly gross salary (1 month).
 What are my options?
 Please help me with it.

 rkn61